jonathoneco/garden-logger/README.md

 ├── 4 Archive
 └── 5 Resources
     └─ 1 Templates

-I'm also using this as an excuse to learn Go.

 Inspired by https://github.com/BreadOnPenguins/scripts/blob/master/dmenu_notes
 I originally modified it a bit to work with my personal system and subdirectories, and eventually just wanted a lot more functionality than it made sense to implement in bash scripts